-STATEMENTS DECEMBER 31, 2022, 2021 AND 2020-(Continued) (Expressed in thousands of U.S. Dollars, except for share and per share data, unless otherwise stated)
+STATEMENTS DECEMBER 31, 2023, 2022 AND 2021-(Continued) (Expressed in thousands of U.S. Dollars, except for share and per share data, unless otherwise stated)

-Management Agreement with the Holding Company at any time upon one year's notice.
+The Holding Company and the Management Company have certain officers and directors in common.
+The Chief Executive Officer and Director of the Holding Company, is also the sole stockholder of the Management Company and the son of the founder of TST (as defined below).
+The Management Company may unilaterally terminate its Management Agreement with the Holding Company at any time upon one year's notice.
 In addition, if even one director is elected to the Holding Company without the recommendation of the existing Board of Directors, the Holding Company would be obligated to pay the Management Company an amount calculated in accordance with the terms of the Management Agreement.
 Under the terms of the Management Agreement between the Holding Company and the Management Company, the Holding Company may terminate the Management Agreement only under specific circumstances, without the prior approval of the Holding Company's Board of Directors.

-Estimated future management fees payable over the next ten years under the Management Agreement, exclusive of any incentive awards and based on existing vessels and known vessels scheduled for future delivery as at December 31, 2022, are \$22,047 for 2023, \$22,362 for 2024, \$22,038 for 2025, \$21,624 for 2026, \$21,282 for 2027 and \$88,683 from 2028 to 2032.
+Estimated future management fees payable over the next ten years under the Management Agreement, exclusive of any incentive awards and based on existing vessels and known vessels scheduled for future delivery as at December 31, 2023, are \$22,886 for 2024, \$23,154 for 2025, \$22,848 for 2026, \$22,488 for 2027, \$22,368 for 2028 and \$95,076 from 2029 to 2033.

-Also, under the terms of the Management Agreement, the Management Company provides supervisory services for the construction of new vessels for a monthly fee of \$20.4 in 2021, 2020 and until April 30, 2022.
-From May 1, 2022, monthly fee amounts to \$21.0.
-These fees in total amounted to \$1,107, \$530 and \$740 for the years ended December 31, 2022, 2021 and 2020, respectively and are either accounted for as part of construction costs for delivered vessels or are included in Advances for vessels under construction.
-At December 31, 2022, the amount due to the Management Company was \$165 (\$12 due from the Management Company at December 31, 2021).
+Also, under the terms of the Management Agreement, the Management Company provide supervisory services for the construction of new vessels for a monthly fee of \$20.4 in 2021, and until April 30, 2022.
+From May 1, 2022, monthly fees amount to \$21.0.
+These fees in total amounted to \$1,897, \$1,107 and \$530 for the years ended December 31, 2023, 2022 and 2021, respectively and are either accounted for as part of construction costs for delivered vessels or are included in Advances for vessels under construction.
+At December 31, 2023, the amount due to the Management Company was \$157 (\$165 at December 31, 2022).

-(b) Tsakos Columbia Shipmanagement S.A. ("TCM"): The Management Company appointed TCM to provide technical management to the Company's vessels from July 1, 2010.
-TCM is owned jointly and in equal part by related party interests and by a private German Group.
-TCM, with the consent of the Holding Company, may subcontract all or part of the technical management of any vessel to an alternative unrelated technical manager.
+(b) Tsakos Shipmanagement S.A. ("TSM"): The Management Company appointed TSM (previously named TCM, until May 2, 2023) to provide technical management to the Company's vessels up to February 2023, where TST assumed all technical management responsibilities for all vessels under TSM structure.
+TSM, with the consent of the Holding Company, may subcontract all or part of the technical management of any vessel to an alternative unrelated technical manager.